cnag-aat/assembly_pipeline/README.md

 Once the 2 config files are produced, the pipeline can be launched using snakemake like this:

-``snakemake --notemp -j 999 --snakefile assembly_pipeline.smk --configfile assembly.config --is --cluster-conf assembly.spec  -np ``
+``snakemake --notemp -j 999 --snakefile assembly_pipeline.smk --configfile assembly.config --is --cluster-conf assembly.spec --use-conda --use.envmodules``

 If you are using an HPC cluster, please check how should you run snakemake to launch the jobs to the cluster.